How to Become a Speech Therapist in Iowa

 A Satisfying Career with a High Level of Job Growth

-Iowa Workforce Development expects the number of jobs for speech-language pathologists in the state to increase by 19% between 2012 and 2022.
-This level of growth should generate an average of 35 jobs a year during this ten-year period.
+The number of jobs for speech-language pathologists in the state is forecast to increase by 30% between 2020 and 2030.
+This level of growth should generate an average of 130 jobs each year statewide over this period.

-US News & World Report rated the profession the 19th best job in healthcare based on survey responses that showed an exceptionally high degree of job satisfaction.
-The publication also noted the pay spike in recent years—an increase of nearly 7% in the average salary between 2010 and 2014.
+US News & World Report rated the SLP profession as the 3rd best job in healthcare based on survey responses that showed an exceptionally high degree of job satisfaction.

 SLPs find ready employment in schools and university audiology and communicative disorder clinics.
 Iowa also has a number of private clinics that feature speech-language pathology as an option for their patients: